MSc Mechanical Engineering Design / Overview

 - Pioneering innovation since 1824, Manchester was the first English university to offer an engineering degree

 - Extensive industrial links with companies such as Jaguar Land Rover and Siemens

 - Excellent resources, computation and experimental laboratory facilities, including laser laboratories and wind tunnels

 - Our course is accredited by IMechE , the Institution of Mechanical Engineers

-The 2018 postgraduate taught courses open day has now taken place.
-The next open day will take place in Autumn 2019.
-Further details will be published nearer the time on The University of Manchester website.
+The next open day will take place on Wednesday 6th November 2019.
+Further details will be published nearer the time but to register your interest please visit The University of Manchester website.

 Study fairs in the UK: The University attends several study fairs in the UK each year.

 Education fairs overseas: We attend many education fairs worldwide each year, giving you the chance to meet representatives from The University of Manchester near you.